 Another addition to this post-colonial work is set in Panama.
 When I began thinking of the rifts between the continents, I immediately thought of the Panama Canal as the literal representation.
 I could think of no better place to tie the continents back together.
 I mapped representations of the continents on opposite sides of the canal and mapped the United States in the canal.
 This trip allowed me to investigate and produce artwork about many of the issues surrounding Panama and United States relations.

 An additional part to this body of work was mapping on the island of St Martin.
 It is the smallest island shared by two colonial powers.
 I walked and boated the 9 mile border between the two countries and also mapped representations of the European nations onto the side they claimed.

 The most current, and broad, component of this overarching body of work is photographically mapping whenever I am in a formerly colonized country.
 France in Vietnam, Netherlands in Indonesia, England in Malaysia.
 Mapping a representation of an invader back onto the places of colonization.

 Through all of these related projects I seek to illuminate a history that has been sanitized and distorted.
 Making the photographs using preset conditions instead of my own ideas of photographic beauty is a process that is hard to accept, but important for my process of understanding.
 The arbitrary notion of borders is one thing I am seeking to bring to the table.
-The ludicrous nature of colonizing another country is another part that intrigues and yet baffles me.
+The ludicrous, horrendous nature of colonizing another country is another part of the topic that baffles and disturbs me.